All good stories contain symbolism. Disney’s Beauty and the Beast is full of vanitas symbols that add a new depth of

 Since watching Disney’s gorgeous live-action adaptation of Beauty and the Beast, I’ve been musing about the use of symbols in story.
 Because Beauty and the Beast has some gems.

 Symbolism adds depth to a story and helps you see it in fresh and fascinating ways.
 Sure, you don’t have to be a symbolism treasure hunter to enjoy a story–but it’s quite fun to dip below the surface and speculate about those deeper meanings!

 I remember reading Hawthorne’s The Scarlet Letter in high school and being only mildly engaged.
 I loved reading, so I felt a little guilty that I found the book so boring.
 But when I read the novel again in college I discovered a completely different book.
-The linchpin was a very knowledgeable professor who showed us that The Scarlet Letter is alive with a network of beautiful and complex symbols.
+The linchpin was a very knowledgeable professor who showed us that The Scarlet Letter is alive with a web of beautiful and complex symbols.

 Symbolism changed the way I engaged with The Scarlet Letter, and I’ve been more attuned to seeking it in stories ever since.

 Beauty and the Beast contains some pretty obvious symbols, and their main purpose is to give us basic information about the leading cast of characters.
 For instance, the book that Belle reads in the opening village scene symbolizes her thirst for knowledge, novelty, and challenging of social norms.
 That book tells us as much about her as the words she sings.